 Paying to publish

-York St John University supports the principles of OA and where possible will follow the ‘green’ OA route.
-Researchers are asked to follow green OA routes to publication; however, this is not always appropriate.
+York St John University supports the principles of OA and where possible will follow the Green or Diamond OA route.
+Researchers are asked to follow Green or Diamond OA routes to publication; however, this is not always appropriate.

 Library and Learning Services has some Read and Publish and offsetting agreements with publishers.
 These agreements provide free or discounted APCs (article processing charges).
 These agreements are subject to change, contact your Academic Liaison Librarian or RaY for more information.

-If APC funding is required, researchers must apply for funding from their relevant School or ensure any research project funding will cover the costs of an APC payment.
-APCs should only be considered if green OA routes or Read and Publish arrangements are not available or appropriate.
+If APC funding is required, researchers should check with their relevant School about the availability of funding or ensure any research project funding will cover the costs of an APC payment.
+APCs should only be considered if Green or Diamond OA routes or Read and Publish arrangements are not available or appropriate.